mge15/robo-advisor/README.md

 This program will need an API Key to issue request to the [AlphaVantage API](https://www.alphavantage.co/)

-The program's source should not include the secret API Key value so you need to set an environment variable called ALPHAVANTAGE_API_KEY, and your program should read the API Key from this environment variable at run-time
+The program's source does not include the secret API Key value so you need to set an environment variable called ALPHAVANTAGE_API_KEY, and your program should read the API Key from this environment variable at run-time

-In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to include your API Key value
+In the root directory of your local repository, create a new file called ".env" and include the following code, updating the contents to include your API Key value

 ```sh
 #robo-advisor/.env